0xGery/Octra/PRIVACY.md

 We may update this policy from time to time.
 Material changes will be reflected by updating the “Last updated” date above.

 ## Contact
-For privacy questions or requests, contact: support@yourdomain.tld
+For privacy questions or requests, contact: [Telegram](https://t.me/nullXgery)